TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 15/Mark 15.9.md

 ---

-And Pilate answered them, saying, Will ye that I release unto you the King of the Jews?
+Pilate answered them, saying, "Do you want me to release to you the King of the Jews?"